Tracing 3D Anatomy in 2D Strokes: A Multi-Stage Projection Driven Approach to Cervical Spine Fracture Identification: Methodology

-This approach focused on leveraging spatio-sequential information within CT volumes for robust fracture classification.
-Unlike projection-based methods that relied on isolated 2D views, our 2.5D framework captured volumetric context by processing sequences of anatomical data.
-We investigated two distinct variations of this spatio-temporal approach to optimize the trade-off between contextual depth and computational efficiency.
-The first utilized direct volumetric slice stacks to capture immediate 3D context, while the second expanded the receptive field by employing stacks of MIPs.
-In both configurations, the networks predicted fracture probabilities at the sequence step level, with the final vertebra diagnosis determined via majority voting.
-At the patient level, we evaluated two strategies: a standard "if-any" criterion, where a patient was flagged if any vertebra was fractured, and an adaptive threshold-based method utilizing score-level fusion to maximize model agreement.
+The 2.5D framework leverages spatio-sequential information within selected slices of each vertebra volume rather than relying on isolated 2D views or the full 3D volume.
+We investigated two variants of this approach, the first uses direct volumetric slice stacks to capture immediate local 3D context, while the second expands the effective receptive field by using stacks of maximum intensity projections (MIPs).
+In both variants, the network predicts a fracture probability at each sequence step, and the vertebra-level diagnosis is obtained by majority vote over these step-level predictions.
+At the patient level, we evaluated two aggregation strategies, a standard ``if-any'' criterion that flags a patient when any vertebra is predicted fractured, and an adaptive, agreement-driven threshold based on score-level fusion of the two model variants.